UberGuidoZ/Flipper/README.md

-Playground (and dump) of stuff I make, modify, or found for the Flipper Zero.
+Playground (and dump) of stuff I made, modified, or found for the Flipper Zero.